-However, even if you and your doctor planned for you to go home, your recovery may be slower than expected.
+Most people hope to go directly home from the hospital after surgery or being ill.
+But even if you and your doctor planned for you to go home, your recovery may be slower than expected.
 As a result, you may need to be transferred to a skilled nursing or rehabilitation facility.

 Planning ahead helps ensure you can go to a place that provides high-quality care and is located where you would like it to be.
+Keep in mind:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.